coleonguard/Fingie_Firmware/prosthetic_control_system/controller/without_imu/README.md

 5. **Sensor Substitution**: If a proximity sensor fails, the system tries to substitute readings from neighboring sensors as defined in the fallback map

-6. **Three-Phase Control Approach**: The controller implements a robust three-phase control strategy to prevent I2C bus contention between sensor readings and motor control:
+6. **Architectural Approaches to Prevent I2C Contention**: The two implementations use different approaches to prevent I2C bus contention between sensor readings and motor control:

+   **a) Original Threaded Controller** implements a three-phase control strategy:
    - **Phase 1: HARDWARE_RESET**
      - Disables all multiplexers to reset the I2C bus state
      - Adds a stabilization delay to let the I2C bus recover